HMAS Bundaberg (ACPB 91): Fire

-During August 2014, the patrol boat was undergoing refit work at Aluminium Boats Australia (ABA), a civilian shipyard in Hemmant, Queensland.
+During August 2014, the patrol boat was undergoing refit work at Aluminium Boats Australia (ABA), a civilian shipyard in Hemmant, Brisbane.
 Before midday on 11 August 2014, a large fire broke out aboard, starting in a forward interior section and moving aft.
-The Queensland Fire and Emergency Services (QFES) were alerted at 11:52, but it was not until 17:00 that the fire was extinguished, and over the course of the afternoon, 15 fire appliances and over 60 firefighters attended the scene.
+The Queensland Fire & Emergency Services (QFES) were alerted at 11:52, but it was not until 17:00 that the fire was extinguished, and over the course of the afternoon, 15 fire appliances and over 60 firefighters attended the scene.
 Two civilian contractors were treated for smoke inhalation, and no other injuries were reported.
 Financial difficulties following the fire (including the loss of the naval repair contract, the cost of investigating the fire, and industry-wide pressure from imports of foreign-built vessels) culminated in ABA being placed into voluntary administration on 4 November 2014.
 As of 5 November 2014, no cause for the fire had been identified, although the QFES speculated at the time of the incident that repair work was responsible.

-The ship was extensively damaged in the blaze, and on 18 December 2014, Bundaberg was ceremonially decommissioned at the naval base HMAS Cairns, with the patrol boat's ensign lowered for the final time from the base's flagstaff.
+The ship was extensively damaged in the blaze.
+Following a survey of the ship it was declared to be a constructive total loss.
+Bundaberg was ceremonially decommissioned on 18 December 2014 at the naval base HMAS Cairns, with the patrol boat's ensign lowered for the final time from the base's flagstaff.